Marig

 Other Festivals:

 Each year in Greenvale, several major holy days to Elanora and Mikol are celebrated.
 Those who dwell in Marig are no less happy to celebrate them than elsewhere.
 They include Needfire to Mikol on the shortest day of the year (the 21st of Deepcold), Midwinter Day (4th of Sleeping) to both Mikol and Aragh (one of the few days on which his name is mentioned openly in praise), Holy week (25-31st of Thawing) in which all the Greater Gods are honored on one day or another.
 Summerfest is the final major 3 day holiday, held on the 4-6th days of Longsun.
 Elanora, Mikol, Diorel and other gods are all celebrated on these days.
 One moveable holiday which is always celebrated is Kehret's Day - on the first full bloodmoon in the month of Growing.
-This is usually an inauspicious time, but in legend, this one full moon was when Kehret defeated Mikar on the field of battle and rightfully triumphed over the trickster god.
+The full bloodmoon is usually an inauspicious time, but in legend, this one full moon was when Kehret defeated Mikar on the field of battle and rightfully triumphed over the trickster god.

 Patrol and Guard in Marig